davidhyongae2/amazon_product_review/ReadME.md

 2. There may be a limited understanding or engagement with the program among these individuals.

 ## Reference
-UC Berkeley Coding Bootcamp (2022).
+UC Berkeley Coding Bootcamp.
+(2022).
 Amazon Vine analysis example [Courseware].
 Codingbootcamp.berkeley.edu